Impact

 Risk and Exploitability

 The CVSS score of 7 indicates a high‑severity local privilege escalation.
-EPSS is not available, so no quantitative exploitation probability is reported, and the vulnerability is not listed in CISA’s KEV catalog.
-The attack requires local user access and does not rely on network or remote execution vectors.
+The EPSS score is listed as < 1 %, implying a very low probability of exploitation under current circumstances.
+The vulnerability is not in CISA’s KEV catalog.
+Exploitation requires local user authentication and does not rely on remote or network vectors, so it can only be abused by an individual who has direct access to the affected machine.

 OpenCVE Enrichment